hackclub/hackclub/workshops/read_the_internet/README.md

 We will start by creating a Python 3 repl (You can easily create one by clicking this link https://repl.it/languages/python3).

 We now need to install a couple of external libraries.
 Follow the image below to find where to add the packages.
 Once in this menu you will need to install `beautifulsoup4`, `requests`, and `lxml`.
+Documentation on the packages: [BS4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), [requests](https://requests.readthedocs.io/en/master/), and [LXML](https://lxml.de).
 ![Repl.it packages menu](https://cloud-p5pdve0kf.vercel.app/0ezgif.com-video-to-gif.gif)